GlobalEnergyMonitor/ggft-dashboard/README.md

 This repository hosts the code for the [Global Coal Plant Tracker dashboard](https://globalenergymonitor.org/projects/global-coal-plant-tracker/dashboard/), built using the [Flourish API dashboard template setup](https://github.com/GlobalEnergyMonitor/Flourish-API-dashboard-template).
 For the full instructions on how the Flourish API framework, you can go through the comprehensive README that includes all the different steps on how to set and configure a new dashboard in the template Github repo.
 This repo will focus on how to update and make changes to the coal plant tracker dashboard, which is updated with new data releases every six months.

+There are two main sections to this repo.
+The first one is the code used to format the data into the structure needed for the dashboard, included in the `data_wrangling` folder, and the second section houses the code for the dashboard itself, mostly in the `public` folder and its subfolders.

-This README is split up into three different sections.
+This README itself is split up into four different sections.
 The first section explains how each of the dashboard components are set up, with a snapshot of the data structure that make up each of the elements.
-The following two sections reflect the two different steps in the process of updating the dashboard.
-The first step takes the data provided by the GCPT project manager, makes some minor structural adjustments and saves it out it in the exact `.json` file format required for the dashboard.
-The second step focuses on making the changes to the dashboard itself, and making it live on the front end, once you have the new data ready.
+Then there is a short guide to updating the dashboard.
+The third section provides detail on how each of the different elements making the dashboard up are structured and created, while the last section provides a more detailed step-by-step guide to updating the dashboard.

 ## How the GCPT dashboard is set up